Comparison of Industrial IoT platforms for machine builders

 There are IIoT solutions for different purposes.
-An IIoT platform is used for forecasting and performing remote maintenance, condition monitoring and asset tracking.
-These IIoT applications are often found in industrial solutions in the food, agriculture and horticulture, packaging, energy and logistics sector.
+An IIoT platform is used for analysing machine performance, condition monitoring of critical parts and asset tracking.
+These IIoT applications are often found in industrial solutions in the food & beverages, agriculture and horticulture, packaging, robotics and logistics sector.

 The potential of these new possibilities appeals to machine builders.
-They use IIoT solutions to increase service and process efficiency and to strategically position themselves.
-Depending on your goal, you make an assessment which type of Internet of Things platform best suits your strategy.
+They use IIoT solutions to increase service and process efficiency and to strategically position themselves to meet customer demands and get ahead of the competition.
+Depending on your goal, you perform an IIoT platform comparison and determine which type of Internet of Things platform best suits your strategy.